Josh Green (racing driver): Indy Pro 2000

 On November 18, 2021, it was announced that Green would move up to Indy Pro 2000 with Turn 3 Motorsport to compete in the 2022 season.
+He won on his debut in the series, having started from pole position and led the most laps.
+With three additional podiums, he finished the season in sixth place overall.

 Indy NXT

 On September 15, 2022, Green announced that he would move up another rung in the Road to Indy ladder to Indy NXT in 2023 and drive for HMD Motorsports with Dale Coyne Racing.
+He finished in the top ten in his first three races, with a high of sixth at the Indianapolis Motor Speedway.
+However, he left the series prior to round 7 at Mid-Ohio.